This happened three weeks ago tomorrow – but it may as well have happened last night or it may as well happen tonight.

-This, however, is where this story ends.
+This, however, is where that part of the story ends.
 That evening’s drama began a couple of blocks after dinner, mere yards away from Japantown, when I spotted a cute little dog left unattended (more like trapped) in a locked silver van in front of a residential building on Post Street.
 No windows rolled down, no sunroof left cracked open.
 Thank goodness it wasn’t a hot night.

 Thank goodness nothing.

-As a former SF SPCA volunteer (and as rational person), I know that that is not acceptable human-to-animal behavior.
+As a former SF SPCA volunteer (and as rational person who knows the law), I know that that is not acceptable human-to-animal behavior.
 You simply do not do that shit.
 I remember high school biology: Oxygen goes in, carbon monoxide goes out.
 One will choke on one’s own exhaust (it’ll take time, but, you know, in theory).
 I followed my instinct and called in the situation to the non-emergency SFPD number, with a description of the van and its license plate number.
 A few minutes later, the car’s driver slash presumptive dog owner showed up with her boyfriend or brother or whatever he is to her.
 I can guess only that they went out for a meal, and assert that they thought nothing of leaving that poor animal alone and locked in a shut-down car.